keystonejs/keystone-email/README.md

 ### Background

-This module is currently WIP.
-We're moving the built-in email functionality out of KeystoneJS core into its own package, so that it's not bundled by default and can be updated independently.
+We're moving the built-in email functionality out of KeystoneJS core (`keystone.Email`) into its own package, so that it's not bundled by default and can be updated independently.

 If you're interested in helping out, please open an issue!